hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

 I can't help but enjoy this amazing loophole left for us to find.
-Damn I love these challenges.
+Damn, I love these challenges.

-With the help of the provded credentials we will be able to assume a role.
-However, we won't be able to do that in the web CLI on a challenges page -- we will have to use our own terminal.
+With the help of the provided credentials, we will be able to assume a role.
+However, we won't be able to do that in the web CLI on the challenge page -- we'll have to use our own terminal.

 ```shell
 $ export AWS_ACCESS_KEY_ID=ASIARK7LBOHXHAHYXG4C